What to Write in a New Home Card

 A well-structured message ensures clarity and impact.
 Most effective new home messages follow this simple pattern:

-1. Greeting – Start with “Congratulations,” “Best wishes,” or “Happy new home!”
+1. Greeting: Start with “Congratulations,” “Best wishes,” or “Happy new home!”

-3. Personal Touch – Add a memory, specific reference, or shared joke
+3. Personal touch: Add a memory, specific reference, or shared joke.

-4. Closing – Warm sign-off, like “With love,” “Warm regards,” or “Best wishes”
+4. Closing: A warm sign-off, such as “With love,” “Warm regards,” or “Best wishes.”

-Short and Sweet Messages (1-Liners) Write in a New Home Card
+Short and Sweet Messages

-1. “Congratulations on your new home!
+• “Congratulations on your new home!
 Wishing you many happy moments.”

-2. “Home sweet home!
+• “Home sweet home!
 Enjoy every corner of your new space.”

-3. “Wishing you happiness and laughter in your beautiful new home.”
+• “Wishing you happiness and laughter in your beautiful new home.”

-4. “May your new home be filled with love and joy.”
+• “May your new home be filled with love and joy.”

-5. “Here’s to new beginnings in your lovely new home.”
+• “Here’s to new beginnings in your lovely new home.”

 Heartfelt Messages for Family and Close Friends